ja-guzzle/docs/docs/how_to_guides/author/External.md

 Users can specify source and target dependency by clicking on dependency tab.

-Users has to specify
+User has to specify

-Endpoints : Select dependent endpoint from dropdowns
+Endpoints : Select dependent endpoint from dropdowns.

-Property : it is auto populated based on selected endpoints
+Property : it is autopopulated based on selected endpoints.

 Value : Specify dependent value it may be table, files ...